havelessbemore/circle-ds/docs/classes/CircularLinkedQueue.md

 ▸ **front**(): `undefined` \| `T`

-Get the element at the front of the queue.
+Retrieves the element at the front of the queue without removing it.

-Alias for top | top().
+This method provides semantic clarity in contexts where the term "front" is preferred over "first" to describe the element that was added earliest and will be processed next.

 #### Returns

 `undefined` \| `T`

-the first element, or `undefined` if empty.
+The element at the front of the queue, or `undefined` if the queue is empty.

 #### Implementation of